Arena Wars: Gameplay

 As opposing players have equal options, high-level strategy, fast decision making, and precise micromanagement are key factors for success.

 Development

 Arena Wars was the first commercial game to utilize the .NET Framework; however, it used a managed OpenGL wrapper rather than the XNA Framework/Direct3D API.

+Remake

+Arena Wars Reloaded, developed br exDream and published by Ascaron Entertainment, was released on June 22, 2007 for PC and combines elements of real-time strategy and action elements, like its predecessor.
+The game carries many of the original overall game structure with improvements in graphics and a more stable game engine.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.